A Brief History of Scuba Diving

 Around this time, diving bells were first introduced as a way for divers to stay submerged for longer, while also allowing them to reach slightly deeper depths.
 In England and France, leather diving suits were soon constructed, allowing divers to reach depths of up to 60ft.
-Air was manually pumped to these suits from the surface.
-By the mid-1830s, these suits were metal, and were usable enough to carry out salvage operations.
+The air was manually pumped to these suits from the surface.
+By the mid-1830s, these suits were metal and were usable enough to carry out salvage operations.

 Today, diving is a widely enjoyed hobby by millions of people around the world.
 The technology involved in the process continues to advance, getting cheaper, lighter, and more efficient each and every year.
 In America, over 500,000 new divers are registered per year, on average.
 The world’s largest diving association, PADI, maintains high standards of training and service in order to facilitate diving for all of these individuals, year after year.
 Many similar diving organizations now exist worldwide.

 There are four main types of diving, and each of them has its own history and stories.
 They are as follows:

 This is the earliest form of diving known to man, and it is still practised across the world today, for both pleasure and commercial reasons.
 This ancient diving method has obvious limitations, and each dive is usually limited to around a minute or so.
 Divers must always return to the surface in time to get new air into their lungs, lest they risk developing hypoxia, and, in many cases, losing their lives.